Buying, expropriating and stealing votes. Joint with Isabela Mares. Annual Review of Political Science 19.

 Mobilization under threat: An experimental test of opposition party strategies in a repressive regime.

-Although participation in opposition politics carries significant risks in many countries, large numbers of citizens consistently turn out to cast their votes for opposition parties.
+Although participation in opposition politics carries significant risks for many citizens, large numbers consistently turn out to support opposition parties.
 Why do citizens mobilize against threatening regimes despite the risk of high personal costs?
-In this study, I test whether appeals to opposition supporters’ emotions have an impact on their level of political participation.
-Through an experiment carried out by an opposition party in Zimbabwe, I test whether party messages that appeal to anger are more effective in mobilizing party members to engage in pro-opposition speech than purely enthusiastic appeals.
-I find that randomly assigned anger appeals with the same informational content increase action on average by 0.24 standard deviations.
-In real terms, this represents levels of activity in the anger groups that were higher than the control by between 37% and 187% across four different measures of participation.
-These effects are stronger with voters in higher-income areas.
-These results suggest that anger is an important factor in mobilizing political participation in repressive environments.
+Through an experiment carried out by an opposition party in Zimbabwe, test whether campaign appeals to opposition supporters’ emotions affect their level of political participation in pro-opposition discussion groups.
+I find that across two different issues, randomly assigned anger appeals increase action on average by 0.38 standard deviations more than enthusiasm appeals with the same informational content.
+In real terms, this represents between 32% and 174% more participation in the groups assigned to the anger appeals across four different measures of participation.
+The effects may be strongest in areas with past repression.
+These results suggest that anger can be an important force for mobilizing political participation in repressive environments.

 The core voter’s curse: Coercion and clientelism in Hungarian elections.
 Joint with Isabela Mares.
 Revision invited at Comparative Political Studies.